rubyonjets/jets-docs/_includes/reference/config/deploy/dockerfile.md

-dockerfile.apt.packages.build_stage | [] | Additional apt packages to install during the build Docker stage. dockerfile.apt.packages.deployment_stage | [] | Additional apt packages to install during the deployment Docker stage. dockerfile.auto_packages | true | Jets auto-detects required packages based on gems and automatically adds them. dockerfile.image_package.from_base.docker_image | nil | Full image name, IE: `ruby:3.2.3-slim` Overrides other settings. dockerfile.image_package.from_base.image_name | "ruby" | Base image name without tag. dockerfile.image_package.from_base.image_tag | nil | Auto-detected by default.
+dockerfile.apt.packages.build_stage | [] | Additional apt packages to install during the build Docker stage. dockerfile.apt.packages.deployment_stage | [] | Additional apt packages to install during the deployment Docker stage. dockerfile.auto_packages | true | Jets auto-detects required packages based on gems and automatically adds them. dockerfile.copy_for_bundle | nil | List of folders to copy before the first bundle install.
+String or Array of Strings.
+This can be useful for copying files that are needed for the bundle install.
+IE: An `engines` folder with a Gemfile using `path: engines/engine_name`. dockerfile.image_package.from_base.docker_image | nil | Full image name, IE: `ruby:3.2.3-slim` Overrides other settings. dockerfile.image_package.from_base.image_name | "ruby" | Base image name without tag. dockerfile.image_package.from_base.image_tag | nil | Auto-detected by default.
 IE: `3.2.3`